varigence/docs/bimlflex/technology-adf/project-batch-structure-in-adf.md

 ## Sub-Batches and Solve Order

-When building the BimlFlex solution for ADF, the dependencies as defined in metadata are taken into account to ensure correct flow of processing.
+When building the BimlFlex solution for ADF, the dependencies as defined in metadata are taken into account to ensure correct flow of processing even when data logistics require to be broken up into different executable components.
+This may happen, for example, due to technical limitations in ADF on the allowed number of properties or objects for a given component or resource.

 To guarantee this, BimlFlex creates Sub-Batches that act as intermediate grouping based on dependencies in the Batch.

 Sub-Batches are logical constructs that only exist to govern the correct orchestration as defined in the design metadata.
 In turn, they will call the individual processes for the actual processing of data.